awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

 1. Open the Greengrass configuration file\.
 This is the [`config.json`](gg-core.md#config-json) file in the `/greengrass/config` directory\.
 **Note**
-The examples in this procedure are written with the assumption that the `config.json` file uses the format that's generated from the **Easy Group creation** option in [Module 2](module2.md) of the Getting Started tutorial\.
+The examples in this procedure are written with the assumption that the `config.json` file uses the format that's generated from the **Default Group creation** option in [Module 2](module2.md) of the Getting Started tutorial\.

 1. In the `crypto.principals` object, insert the following MQTT server certificate object\.
 Add a comma where needed to create a valid JSON file\.